fco1000/piglatin_caeser_encryption/README.md

 ## Project Structure

 root

 - spec (Contains all transformation rules and edge cases)
 - go_engine (Go source code for the transformation engine)
 - python_cli (Python CLI that users interact with)
-- tests (Cross language tests to ensure identical behavior)
+- tests (Cross-language tests to ensure identical behavior)
-- docs(Design notes and explanations)
+- docs (Design notes and explanations)

-Specification First Rule
+### Specification First Rule

 All behavior is defined in spec files.
 Both Python and Go must follow the spec exactly.
 If output differs, the implementation is wrong.

-#### Pig Latin Rules
+### Pig Latin Rules

 Pig Latin is deterministic.
 Punctuation and spacing are preserved.
 Reverse transformation is supported by strict rules or metadata.

-#### Caesar Cipher Rules
+### Caesar Cipher Rules

-Alphabet only shifting.
+Alphabet-only shifting.
 Uppercase and lowercase preserved.
-Non alphabet characters untouched.
+Non-alphabet characters untouched.
 Shift value is configurable.

 ### Limitations